On the quadratic 8-edge case of the Brown-Erd\H{o}s-S\'os problem: Proof of the upper bound in Theorem

 \textbf{Case 7.} $(2,1,1,1,1,1,2)$ and its permutations

 This case is also impossible.
 Again consider the sequence starting from a $1$-tree $S_1$.
-Using Claim~\ref{cl:overlap} twice, the two diamonds, say $S_2,S_3$, would $\OMerge{2}{1}$-merge $S_1$ via two distinct pairs of $\p{1}{S_1}$.
-This contradicts to the fact that $1$-trees cannot be the last \OneCluster{} in the sequence.
+Using Claim~\ref{cl:overlap} twice, the two diamonds, say $S_2,S_3$, would $\OMerge{2}{1}$-merge $S_1$ via two distinct pairs of~$\p{1}{S_1}$.
+This contradicts to the fact that a $1$-tree cannot be the last \OneCluster{} in the sequence.

 It remains to prove~(\ref{eq:claim}) for a 2-cluster $F$ with $|F|<9$.
 Here, by $8$-freeness, we have $|F|\leq 7$.
-Since $F$ is $\cG{r}{8}$-free, when we construct $F$ by merging 1-clusters one by one, each new 1-cluster shares exactly 2 vertices with the current configuration (namely, the pair of vertices through which the merging occurs).
+When we construct $F$ by merging 1-clusters one by one, by $\cG{r}{8}$-freeness, each new 1-cluster shares exactly 2 vertices with the current configuration (namely, the pair of vertices through which the merging occurs).
 Thus (\ref{eq:claim}) follows.

 This finishes the proof of the Lemma~\ref{lem:str}. \end{proof}